 Reply in a Timely Manner

-If you plan on sending feedback forms to customers via email, make sure you respond to them in a timely manner.
+If you plan on sending feedback forms or customer review forms to customers via email, make sure you respond to them in a timely manner.
 According to Insightly, 81% of customers would leave feedback if they knew they'd receive a quick response by the respective business or company.
 Even if it's nothing more than “thanks for your feedback, we'll be sure to take it into consideration,” responses such as this show customers that you care about their feedback.

 Another tactic used to acquire customer feedback is data analytics.
 In other words, collect and analyze data to identify customers' patterns and behaviors.
 If a significant number of customers access a particular product on your website, only to back out instead of following through with the order, perhaps there's an underlying problem that should be addressed.

 Data analytics goes beyond just your business website, however.
 Email, social media and other forms of digital marketing can also provide data – data that can be used to improve your marketing efforts.

 Acquiring customer feedback is only half the battle.
 Unless you put the feedback to use, it's not going to prove beneficial.
 Or if customers say a competitor has a better price, maybe you can offer an incentive or show the additional value for the additional price.
 You are bound to get insight into what is and isn't important to your clients.
 Even if you aren't able to make internal or product changes; at a minimum you will be learning about your clients, which will make you more effective when engaging with new prospects.